 The University of New Mexico strives to create and maintain a safe, secure, attractive, accessible, and functional campus environment.
-UNM Planning, Design & Construction, PDC, is responsible for maintaining the Interior Signage Standards, ISS, for campus signage.
-One part of upholding these standards is to ensure the campus maintains consistency across the range of needs and facilities of UNM and its staff.
+UNM Planning, Design & Construction, PDC, is responsible for maintaining the Interior Signage Standard, ISS, for campus signage.
+One part of upholding these standards is to ensure the campus maintains this program, in all its component parts and details consistency across the range of needs and facilities of UNM and its staff.